SN 2025ogs: A Spectroscopically-Normal Type Ia Supernova at z = 2 as a Benchmark for Redshift Evolution: Analysis Results

 Given that we do not have a spectroscopic redshift from the host galaxy, the redshift uncertainty ($\sigma_{z} = 0.01$) will limit our ability to characterize the ejecta velocities of \CosmosSNIa.
 From the comparisons in \autoref{fig:kpora_max} it is clear that there may be interesting differences in relative velocities that are worth investigating.
 For example, while the minima of the \ion{Si}{2} features are well-matched between \CosmosSNIa and the composite spectra, the \ion{Ca}{2} and \ion{O}{1} features of \CosmosSNIa appear to be at systematically lower velocities.

 To understand these differences, we inspect the properties of the population of SNe~Ia that contribute to the composite spectra.
 First, we select SN~Ia spectra from {\tt kaepora} with phase between $-3$ and $+3$ days and $\Delta m_{15}$ ($B$) $< 1.75$ mag.
 Then, events with multiple spectra in this range are combined to create a single representative max-light SED.
 As previously done, we then redshift these spectra to the redshift of \CosmosSNIa and convolve them with the dispersion function of the NIRSpec prism.
-Finally, for the absorption feature of interest, we fit a cubic spline to the feature in the convolved spectrum and measure the wavelength where flux is at a minimum.
+Finally, we create a smoothed spectrum using the inverse-variance Gaussian smoothing algorithm from \citet{Blondin06}, interpolate to a finer wavelength grid, and measure the wavelength where flux is at a minimum.
 Notably, at this resolution, the individual velocity components of \ion{Ca}{2} H\&K are not resolved, resulting in an absorption minimum that is representative of a blend of both components.
 For a detailed illustration of this process see \autoref{fig:vel_meas} in \autoref{a:appendix}.
 We measure a \ion{Si}{2} $\lambda 6355$ ejecta velocity of $-11,100\pm1000$ \kms and (blended) \ion{Ca}{2} H\&K ejecta velocity of $-11,700\pm1100$ \kms via this method\footnote{The \ion{Ca}{2} H\&K minimum wavelength has been converted to velocity assuming a rest wavelength of 3945\AA\ (the gf-weighted average of the 3933 and 3969\AA\ features)}.
-Velocity uncertainties have been estimated via a Monte Carlo simulation that incorporates the uncertainty on flux.
+Velocity uncertainties have been estimated via a Monte Carlo simulation that incorporates the uncertainty on flux and the uncertainty in optimal choice of smoothing parameter.
 The effects of redshift uncertainty are shown in the right panel of \autoref{fig:spec_meas} (dashed black line)

 In \autoref{fig:spec_meas} (right), we show a comparison of \ion{Si}{2} $\lambda$ 6355 and \ion{Ca}{2} H\&K (prism flux minimum) ejecta velocities (colored circles) of the individual SN~Ia spectra to those measured in \CosmosSNIa (black star).
 The red and blue diamonds correspond to the ejecta velocities measured from the photospheric- and high-velocity components of \ion{Ca}{2} H\&K from the original spectra with higher resolution.